Cube-OS/cubeOS/docs/ecosystem/services/service-config.rst

 In general, the ports being used follow the following convention:

-- Kubos core services use ports 8000-8079
+- CubeOS core services use ports 8000-8079
 - Communications services use ports 8080-8099 for their downlink ports
 - Hardware services use ports 8100 and up